PT Usha becomes first woman IOA president | Sports-Games

 Usha's anointment to the top post was a forgone conclusion late last month after she emerged as the lone candidate for the top post.
 Nobody was willing to fight against Usha, who was nominated to the Rajya Sabha by the ruling Bharatiya Janata Party in July.

-Indian Weightlifting Federation (IWF) president Sahdev Yadav has been elected the treasurer.
+Indian Weightlifting Federation (IWF) president Sahdev Yadav was elected the treasurer.
 All India Football Federation (AIFF) president and former goalkeeper Kalyan Chaubey has been elected unopposed as the joint secretary (male).
-Alaknanda Ashok of Badminton Association of India (BAI) was elected as joint secretary (female) after emerging winner in a three-way battle.
-Shalini Thakur Chawla and Suman Kaushik were also in the fray.
+Alaknanda Ashok of Badminton Association of India (BAI) was elected as joint secretary (female), defeating Suman Kaushik of Netball Federation of India 48-21 in a direct fight.

 Usha, fondly known as the 'Payyoli Express', is being seen as a candidate of the ruling Bharatiya Janata Party, which had nominated her as a Rajya Sabha member in July.